vmware/dod-compliance-and-automation/vsphere/7.0/docs/known-issues.md

 - None.
 Check text will be updated in a future release.
 - The InSpec test has been updated to reflect the correct value.

+### [ESXI-70-000084] Audit storage capacity reverts on reboot

+Related issue: None

+If audit storage capacity is configured to something other than 4, for example 100, after a reboot when querying the configuration it is reported as 4.

+**Workaround:**

+- The configuration is actually updated but the command is not reflecting the correct value.
+This can be confirmed by viewing the audit log folder and the number of files present.
+- Each audit log is 1Mb so if 100 is configured you will see 100 files in the folder.
+- Note you may see more than 100 files due to another bug but only 100 will be used.

 ## VM